itsee-birmingham/standalone_collation_editor/README.md

 Each token object must include the following keys

-- **index** *[integer]* - the collation editor requires each reading in each witness to be numbered with sequential even numbers starting at 2.
+- **index** *[string]* - the collation editor requires each reading in each witness to be numbered with sequential even numbers starting at 2.
+Data format though should be a string.
 - **reading** *[string]* - this should be the same as the id for this reading.
 - **t** *[string]* - a string representation of the word which will be sent to collateX.
 This could be normalised in some way such as always being lowercase. **NB:** this must not be an empty string or collateX will fail.
-- **original** *[string]* - a string representaiton of the word in its original state in the witness.
+- **original** *[string]* - a string representation of the word in its original state in the witness.
 If you do no normalisation to t then this will be the same string.
 Having this value in addition allows the editor to go back to the original version before processing the display settings which are always applied to the original string (unless you have specified a setting that uses something else).
 - **rule_match** *[array]* - a list of strings which should include all strings that would be considered a match for this token when applying rules.
-In simple cases this will just be a list of a single string equal to the t value.
+In simple cases this will just be a list of a single string equal to the same value as original.
 The most obvious use case when more than one token would be added is where there is an abbreviated form of a word in the text and an editor can choose to see either the expanded or abbreviated form in the collation editor.
 In this case a rule created for one form would need to apply to either and so both would appear in this list.

 Any number of additional keys can be included in this list.
 If you are going to customise the settings then you may need to encode extra data in the token such as punctuation for example.
 You may also want to encode information about gaps in the text which is explained in the next section.